 Instilling the spirit of innovation in his staff, Steve led Tipping Structural Engineers to win 41 local, regional, and national awards for excellence in structural engineering.
 He pioneered the use of vertical post-tensioning to deliver self-centering capability to concrete walls; TSE has applied progressive iterations of this lateral system to the design of bold projects such as the SF Public Utilities Commission headquarters, the Rene Cazenave Apartments, and UC Berkeley’s Campbell Hall.
-Most recently, Steve applied a novel retrofit system for 680 Folsom (completed in 2012) in San Francisco; he was inspired by the centuries’-old Japanese pagoda, in which a central spine (shinbashira) pivoting in a stone well during an earthquake, controling the movement of the building.
+Steve designed a novel retrofit system for 680 Folsom (completed in 2012) in San Francisco; he was inspired by the centuries’-old Japanese pagoda, in which a central spine (shinbashira) pivots in a stone well during an earthquake, controling the movement of the building.
 And in 2017, SEAONC, SEAOC, and NCSEA, through their respective Excellence in Structural Engineering award programs, recognized Steve’s idiosyncratic seismic isolation solution for the second eponymous Tipping Building, at 1908 Shattuck Avenue.